Anaerobic digestion: Power generation

-In developing countries, simple home and farm-based anaerobic digestion systems offer the potential for low-cost energy for cooking and lighting.

-From 1975, China and India have both had large, government-backed schemes for adaptation of small biogas plants for use in the household for cooking and lighting.
+In developing countries, simple home- and farm-based anaerobic digestion systems offer the potential for low-cost energy for cooking and lighting.
+Since 1975, China and India have both had large, government-backed schemes for adaptation of small biogas plants for use in the household for cooking and lighting.
 At present, projects for anaerobic digestion in the developing world can gain financial support through the United Nations Clean Development Mechanism if they are able to show they provide reduced carbon emissions.

 Methane and power produced in anaerobic digestion facilities can be used to replace energy derived from fossil fuels, and hence reduce emissions of greenhouse gases, because the carbon in biodegradable material is part of a carbon cycle.
 The carbon released into the atmosphere from the combustion of biogas has been removed by plants for them to grow in the recent past, usually within the last decade, but more typically within the last growing season.
-If the plants are regrown, taking the carbon out of the atmosphere once more, the system will be carbon neutral.
-In contrast, carbon in fossil fuels has been sequestered in the earth for many millions of years, the combustion of which increases the overall levels of carbon dioxide in the atmosphere.
+If the plants are regrown, taking the carbon out of the atmosphere once more, then the system will be carbon neutral.
+In contrast, carbon in fossil fuels has been sequestered in the earth for many millions of years, and its combustion increases the overall levels of carbon dioxide in the atmosphere.
 Power generation through anaerobic digesters is best suited to large-scale operations, rather than small farms, as large operations have the volume of manure that is able to make the systems financially viable.